Mick West: Media coverage

 West has been cited by a variety of media as an expert analyst on chemtrails, UFOs, and other conspiracy theories.

 In 2010, West appeared on the CBS evening news and KPCC radio news to comment on a viral video of what appeared to be a "mystery" missile launch.

 In 2013, West appeared in the documentary film "Overcast" as a rebuttal to promoters of chemtrail conspiracy theories.

 In September 2016, Radio New Zealand profiled West as a science writer and someone who "is dedicated to the art of debunking wild theories that circulate online and helping other people do the same, with his website, Metabunk."
 In the interview he described how his passion for debunking comes from a concern that real problems are being ignored because science is ignored.
 In particular he talked about the harm conspiracy theorists can cause when they accuse the families of victims of gun massacres as being crisis actors.
 He also explained that when "dealing with conspiracy theorists the best thing is to be polite.
 You've got to be a kind of gentleman scientist.
 If people are polite then you will get listened to.
 Never misrepresent yourself, never lie, never fake evidence, never indulge in hoaxes.
 You've got to be 100% beyond reproach at all times."

 In May 2020, Susan Gerbic of the About Time Project interviewed West regarding how people fall into the "rabbit hole" of conspiracy theories, and discussed ideas for helping friends and family come to reality.

 In late December 2020, West was one of the experts quoted in a BBC article regarding suggestions for talking to friends and relatives who believe in conspiracy theories.
 West said "My number one rule would be to not spoil Christmas...An angry, heated conversation will leave everyone feeling rubbish and further cement conspiracy beliefs."

-In May 2021, West was a guest on the CNN show Cuomo Prime Time where he provided his explanations for three recent high profile UAV videos made by US Navy personnel.
+In May 2021, West was a guest on the CNN show Cuomo Prime Time where he provided his explanations for three recent high-profile UAP videos made by US Navy personnel.
 In each case West demonstrated that simple misinterpretations and video artifacts were likely explanations of the peculiar attributes of the recorded objects.